invictus717/MetaTransformer/README.md

 # 🌟 News
+* **2023.7.23:** 🎉🎉🎉 We have released the code and pretrained weights for image understanding and time-series forcasting.
 * **2023.7.22:** 🌟🌟🌟 Pretrained weights and a usage demo for our Meta-Transformer have been released.
 Comprehensive documentation and implementation of the image modality are underway and will be released soon.
 Stay tuned for more exciting updates!⌛⌛⌛
 * **2023.7.21:** Paper is released at [arxiv](https://arxiv.org/abs/2307.10802), and code will be gradually released.
 * **2023.7.8:** Github Repository Initialization.